 One interesting aspect of the garments chosen for boys clothing is the selection of the garments.
 There were a variety of approaches that mother could select.
-Thuis is a relatively recent development because before there were purpose maid children's clothing such destibtions were not needed.
-One approach was to select the garment in relationship to the age of the child.
+Thuis is a relatively recent development because before there were purpose made children's clothing such destinctions were not invisioned.
+One approach was to select the garment with the relationship to the age of the child.
 This is called age grading.
 Here the children in the family have their clothes determined by their ages.
 As they grow older major changes are made in their clothing such as braeching.
 Hair styles were also agre graded.
 The age grading approach conflicted with another popular fashion, dressng all the children alike, espcially the like gender appraoch.
 Her some mothers adopted both appraoches.
 The children were dressed alike, but minor changes such as with bows and collars were made or an older boy might be allowed to wear long trousers or a watch fob with his suit.

 Navigate the Boys' Historical Clothing Web Site: